okami101/vuetify-admin/docs/guide/tutorial.md

 :::

 ::: tip CUSTOMIZE THE DASHBOARD
 The default dashboard home page is generated at `src/views/Dashboard.vue` file.
 Feel free to add anything you want !
-You have access to global `$admin.axios` http client for any data fetching.
+You have access to global `$admin.http` http client for any data fetching.
 :::

 ## Data Provider